11 Subtle Traits Of An Untrustworthy Person, According To Psychology

 woman thinking fizkes | Shutterstock

-A subtle trait of an untrustworthy person is that they don't recognize or understand other people's emotions.
-Untrustworthy people have a lack of compassion for others.
+An untrustworthy person doesn't recognize or understand other people's emotions.
+They tend to lack of compassion for others.
 Their overarching sense of indifference toward how people feel makes it hard for them to hold onto connections, so they usually end up socially isolated or having very few friends.

 Life and relationship coach Mitzi Bockmann shared that people who lack empathy can't be trusted to care about someone else's emotions because they're incapable of processing their own emotions.
 She noted that unemotional people "are fundamentally not equipped to understand what empathy means."